Looted Cannes gems worth $136 million, official says, record jewel heist

 The hotel, celebrating its centenary this year, was where Alfred Hitchcock filmed scenes from the 1955 film "To Catch a Thief", starring Cary Grant as a one-time cat burglar and Grace Kelly as the beautiful Frances.

-The heist came two months after two smaller jewellery robberies hit the annual Cannes film festival, where movie stars are lent gowns and gems to parade on the red carpets.
+The heist came two months after two smaller jewelery robberies hit the annual Cannes film festival, where movie stars are lent gowns and gems to parade on the red carpets.

 It was the biggest theft of jewels on record in France.

-A group of men disguised as women shoppers pulled out guns and made off with around $105 million worth of jewels from the Harry Winston jewellery store on the Avenue Montaigne in Paris in 2008.
+A group of men disguised as women shoppers pulled out guns and made off with around $105 million worth of jewels from the Harry Winston jewelery store on the Avenue Montaigne in Paris in 2008

 (Writing by Catherine Bremer; editing by Mike Collett-White)